jntellez/documind-api/README.md

-# DocuMind API
+# Documind API

-Official backend for the **DocuMind** mobile application.
+Official backend for the **Documind** mobile application.
 Its main function is to receive a URL from any web article and return a clean version, free of ads and distractions, ready for reading (Reader Mode).

 Built with **Bun** and **Hono** for maximum performance and low latency.